Hopenhagen: Turning the World’s Attention to the Cop15 Summit

 With Cop15 still 48 days away, it’s difficult to get a sense of any kind of metrics from the campaign.
 “Of course, a measure of success would be real change happening,” says Williams.
 “We are remaining optimistic that a deal can be reached and our advisors tell us that nothing is set in stone until the final moment so we will aim to keep the momentum going right till the end.”
 We are trying to create a people’s movement so world leaders feel the momentum and are inspired to act decisively and achieve an agreement, says Williams.
 “In spite of downbeat expectations in the media, we are remaining optimistic that a deal can be reached if the will exists.”
 But if the outcome from the summit is not positive, the group will have to re-evaluate its long-term strategy beyond COP15.

 But at least one unintended outcome has resulted from the use of the now-charged word “hope.”
 “Are people going to think it’s too close to Obama?”
 Williams remembered wondering when they decided on the name, which was around the time of the presidential campaign.
 Now ‘hope’ is working in their favor: There’s now another viral campaign which has lauched, trying to convince President Obama to go to Copenhagen.
-“We have put the Hopenhagen idea out into the world and now we need

-everyone to take it and run with it,” says Williams.
-“We cannot do this

-alone; it will take all of us to create the level of noise to convince
+“We have put the Hopenhagen idea out into the world and now we needeveryone to take it and run with it,” says Williams.
+“We cannot do thisalone; it will take all of us to create the level of noise to convinceleaders we care.”

 If you have a design and sustainability story to share, let us know about it!
 Check out the brand new Designers Accord Web site.
 And follow us on Twitter @designersaccord to hear what the Designers Accord community is thinking about.